PySpark Action Examples

-If you are just starting with PySpark actions, go through each of these examples to start to build your confidence.
+If you are just starting with PySpark actions, go through each of these examples to start building your confidence.

 PySpark Examples of Action Functions